-Results of the Model
+3. Results of the model

 In order to assess results of the model, I will compare the model outcomes to the data from Ackerman (1990).
 A single run of the model consists of going through 24 trials of 10 minutes each.
-For each combination of individual difference parameters the model was run twice, producing 4x3x3x2 = 72 runs.
+For each combination of individual difference parameters the model was run twice, producing $4 \times 3 \times 3 \times 2 =$ 72 runs.

-The model's performance in terms of the number of points scored is shown in Figure 3.
+The model's performance in terms of the number of points scored is shown in Fig. 3.
 As the model is only outfitted with a very basic strategy, and no means to improve it, it is no surprise the subjects outperform the model.
 The shapes of the curves are however similar.

-Figure 4 shows correlations between abilities and performance on the ATC-task found by Ackerman, and the correlations between parameter settings and performance of the model.
-According to Ackerman's theory, these outcomes should resemble the graphs in Figure 1.
+Fig. 4 shows correlations between abilities and performance on the ATC-task found by Ackerman, and the correlations between parameter settings and performance of the model.
+According to Ackerman's theory, these outcomes should resemble the graphs in Fig. 1.

-Figure 4a and d show the impact of general intelligence.
+Fig. 4(a) and (d) shows the impact of general intelligence.
 Ackerman measured intelligence by administering a battery of tests for general intelligence (Letter sets, Raven progressive matrices, figure classification and analogies).
 The model simulates this ability by varying W. A higher value of W facilitates the retrieval process by increasing spreading activation.
 Initially this factor is very important, as both instructions and task information are represented declaratively.
 As more and more instructions are proceduralized, the stress on declarative memory lessens, so the impact of W on performance decreases.